Mimi Zou

 Michael Gvozdenovic

-Michael was admitted to practice in 2019 and called to the Bar in 2023.
-He accepts briefs in all areas of law, with a particular focus on commercial, competition and consumer, intellectual property, and corporations law.
+Michael accepts briefs in all areas of commercial and public law.
+He has a particular focus on competition and consumer, intellectual property, corporations, and insolvency law.

-Michael has an extensive academic background.
-He holds a Master of Laws (James Kent Scholar) from Columbia Law School, where he studied on a Fulbright Scholarship, and a Bachelor of Laws (Hons) and Bachelor of Economics from the University of Sydney, where he remains an Adjunct Senior Lecturer.
-His academic writing, including a two-volume competition law text, Current Issues in Competition Law (The Federation Press), has been cited by the Federal Court of Australia.
+Michael holds a Master of Laws (James Kent Scholar) from Columbia Law School, where he studied on a Fulbright Scholarship, and a Bachelor of Laws (Hons) and Bachelor of Economics from the University of Sydney.
+His academic writing, including a two-volume competition law text, Current Issues in Competition Law, has been cited by the Federal Court of Australia.

-Michael is recognised in Doyle’s Guide as a Recommended Competition Law Junior Counsel, Australia (2024).
+Michael is recognised in Doyle’s Guide as a Recommended Competition Law Junior Counsel, Australia (since 2024), and in Legal 500 as a Competition Leading Junior (2026) and as an IP & TMT Rising Star (2026).

 Bradley Smith